OpenNebula/docs/source/integration_and_development/automation_tools_integration/rancher.rst

 **Create OpenNebula Kubernetes Clusters**

-In order to deploying Kubernetes clusters with Rancher on OpenNebula, you need to add node templates
+In order to deploy Kubernetes clusters with Rancher on OpenNebula, you need to add node templates

 |add_opennebula_rancher_node_template|